Schema Independent Relational Learning

-Clearly, there is a trade-off between computational resources used by an algorithm and the size of its hypothesis space.
-The hypothesis space is restricted so that the algorithm can be used in practice, with the hope that the algorithm will find a consistent and complete hypothesis. \begin{example} Continuing Example~\ref{example:relational_learning}, consider restricting the hypothesis space to clauses whose number of literals are fewer than a given number, which we call clause-length.
-Assume that we are now interested in learning a definition for the target relation {\it collaboratedProf(X,Y)}, which indicates that professor $X$ has collaborated with professor $Y$, under the original schema.
+There is a trade-off between computational resources used by an algorithm and the size of its hypothesis space.
+The hypothesis space is restricted so that the algorithm can be used in practice, with the hope that it finds a consistent and complete hypothesis. \begin{example} Continuing Example~\ref{example:relational_learning}, consider restricting the hypothesis space to clauses whose number of literals are fewer than a given number, which we call clause-length.
+Assume that we are now interested in learning a definition for the target relation {\it collaboratedProf(x,y)}, which indicates that professor $x$ has collaborated with professor $y$, under the Original schema.
 If we set clause-length $= 5$, the learning algorithm is able to learn the complete and consistent definition

 However, if we set clause-length $= 3$, the previous definitions is not in the hypothesis space of the algorithm.
-Therefore, the algorithm is not able to learn this definition or any other complete and consistent definition. \end{example}
+Thus, the algorithm cannot learn this or any other complete and consistent definition. \end{example}